 Where are you from?

-Winnipeg Manitoba Canada, the home of the Weakerthans, Propagandhi and Comeback kid amount others not recognized international but equally as awesome!
+Winnipeg in the province of Manitoba, Canada the home of the Weakerthans, Propagandhi and Comeback kid among others not recognized international but equally as awesome!

 How long have you been playing your respective instrument(s)?

 Guitar I started when I was age 15.
 Age 14, I bought a bass guitar and played for about a year, but guitar seems to fit better when what music was trying to come out of me.
 Singing I didn’t really start till I was 16 in my first band.
 No one else wanted to sing so I thought I’d give it a shot.

 What genre of music do you consider your work to be?